 Practice mentally.
 Think of the Arabic words and phrases for naming common objects you encounter in your daily life.
 When you're walking on the street, for instance, think "sayyaara" when you see a car, "fundug" when you see a hotel, "naas" for people, "rayyaal" for a man, "Hurma" for a woman, "ta'miin" for insurance when you see a car insurance company for example, etc. etc. Just put the words and phrases you're studying to mental practice, even if you are not in an Arabic-speaking environment like Dubai, Bahrain or Qatar; this will enormously help you to learn faster.

 Listen to the bits of recordings in the colloquial Arabic lessons looking at their English translations, and try to imitate them as closely as possible.
 Do this as many times as you have to until you are fully confident.
 You might find it hard at first but it pays off when you get to speak Arabic.
 And if, after all, you decide you don't want to learn Arabic, why not learn some Armenian?
 It's another tough language out there.
 Everybody is a child in the beginning, but with more efforts on your part what seems now as a long shot might be quite achievable.
-Searching for arabic translations click here, it is crucial to use only the best translation companies.
+Don't give up after a few frustrating learning sessions.
+Things will get clearer as you go ahead.

 Check out the DEMO here...>>.